a-pixel-123/cv/README.md

 - Smart Factory Capstone Design Project for 2026 Spring semester.
 - Developed an AI-based time-series model to detect equipment anomalies and infer root causes using PLC operational data, enabling data-driven predictive maintenance in smart factory environments.
-- List for Research papers:
+- List for research papers:
   - DTAAD: Dual TCN-Attention Networks for Anomaly Detection in Multivariate Time Series Data.
 (Personal)
   - Industrial Robot Control System with a Predictive Maintenance Module Using IIoT Technology.
 (Team)
 - Registered a patent and software (SW) for the RT-FAD system, a PLC response time and load data-based pneumatic cylinder fault diagnosis and aging detection system.